 Urinating often will remove the bacteria from your bladder, so it won’t persist and spread any further.

-For women who want to prevent recurring UTI, it is essential that they urinate after sex.
+For women who want to prevent recurring UTIs, it is essential that they urinate after sex.
 This flushes out any bacteria that may have entered the urinary tract.

-In addition, holding urine for longer periods of time allow bacteria to multiply which can lead to continual bladder and kidney infections.
+In addition, holding urine for longer periods of time allows bacteria to multiply which can lead to continual bladder and kidney infections.

 Watch Your Hygiene